Electronic voting in Switzerland: Geneva Case

-Zurich Case
+Zürich Case

-The e-voting project in the canton of Zurich was launched in 2002.
-The very first implementations of the Zurich's system were introduced for student elections at University of Zurich in 2004.
+The e-voting project in the canton of Zürich was launched in 2002.
+The very first implementations of the Zürich's system were introduced for student elections at University of Zürich in 2004.
 Following the system's success in student elections, it was tested out for public elections.

-In principle, Zurich's e-voting system is quite similar to Geneva's but it has additional features.
-In addition to Internet-based voting, Zurich's system also permitted votes to be cast via text message and interactive television systems (ITV).
+In principle, Zürich's e-voting system is quite similar to Geneva's but it has additional features.
+In addition to Internet-based voting, Zürich's system also permitted votes to be cast via text message and interactive television systems (ITV).
 However, in 2007, it was announced that SMS-voting would be discontinued.

-Zurich hired Unisys to implement and manage its online voting system.
-Main security characteristic of the Zurich's system was the usage of different codes to select the candidates.
+Zürich hired Unisys to implement and manage its online voting system.
+Main security characteristic of the Zürich's system was the usage of different codes to select the candidates.
 Voters received a special voting card with a unique code per candidate and had to use the code of their candidate instead of selecting them.
 This mechanism preserves the privacy of the voters even if they use an insecure communication channel such as SMS.

-On the contrary of Geneva's system, Zurich doesn't have a centralized registry for voters.
+On the contrary of Geneva's system, Zürich doesn't have a centralized registry for voters.
 To solve this problem, e-voting is implemented at the commune level and have the communes pass on the results to the canton.